simonseroussi/simonseroussi.github.io/source/_posts/2014-06-25-slash-regular-expressions-slash.markdown

 -----

 ###Substitutions:###
-Designed to manipulate strings, regex are extermely popular to substitution.
+Regex are designed to search through strings and manipulate them.
+Thereof, they are extermely popular for substitution.

 ``` ruby
 "flatiron district".sub /district/, "school" # => "flatiron school"